A General Deep Learning Framework for Wireless Resource Allocation under Discrete Constraints

-The main contributions of this paper are summarized as follows: \begin{itemize}[left=0pt] \item A general formulation for mixed-discrete resource allocation in wireless systems is proposed, where discrete variables are represented using the support set. \item A general DL framework comprising a DVLN and a CVLN is proposed.
-With a novel sequential and dynamic structure, the DVLN directly resolves the challenges of deep learning when handling discrete variables and constraints, namely zero-gradient problem, incapable of enforcing complex constraints involving discrete variables, and lack of non-SPSD property.
+The main contributions of this paper are summarized as follows: \begin{itemize}[left=0pt] \item A general formulation for mixed-discrete resource allocation in wireless systems is proposed, where discrete variables are represented using the support set. \item Inspired by the autoregressive pointer-based architectures~\cite{bello2016neural,kool2018attention}, we propose a general DL framework for mixed-discrete wireless resource allocation.
+Our framework comprises a DVLN and a CVLN.
+Specifically, the DVLN predicts the support set probabilities via sequential generation, wherein a constraint-aware masking strategy is incorporated for strict constraint enforcement, and a dynamic context embedding is utilized to handle non-SPSD conditions.
+A learnable end-token is designed to adaptively terminate the decoding process.
 With the CVLN being flexible to tailor various continuous resource variables, the DVLN and CVLN are jointly trained in an unsupervised manner. \item The proposed DL framework is illustrated with two typical wireless examples: (a) joint user equipment (UE)–access point (AP) association and beamforming in CF systems; and (b) joint antenna positioning and beamforming in MA-aided systems.
 In both cases, simulations show that the proposed DL framework achieves superior performance and strict constraint satisfaction with significantly lower inference latency than existing DL-based and model-based approaches. \end{itemize}

 The remaining paper is organized as follows.
 Section \uppercase\expandafter{\romannumeral2} introduces a general problem formulation and two application examples.
 Section \uppercase\expandafter{\romannumeral3} describes the general DL framework, while Section \uppercase\expandafter{\romannumeral4} introduces the training algorithm.
 In Sections \uppercase\expandafter{\romannumeral5} and \uppercase\expandafter{\romannumeral6}, the DL framework is demonstrated with two examples, with performance evaluated through simulations.
 Finally, the conclusion is drawn in Section \uppercase\expandafter{\romannumeral7}.